0x62797465/ctf-writeups/re/F0D5C530A6B7EE5D87CE95D8E532917D7C60655F2223BF2A7B782D7956A01F99/readme.md

 While the intended password may have been "sudo0x18", s* (wildcard) works.

 ### But why?
-There's two whys, why did the author make this mistake and why does s+anything work?
+There are two whys, why did the author make this mistake and why does s+anything work?
 ### First:
 The author doesn't seem to be that experienced in coding, first off, they forgot to add the newline char, which I thought was a disassembler bug at first, but nope, it (the program) actually prints:
 ```Welcome to Easy Crack MeWhat is the Secret ?```